sridish123/py-mupdf/README.md

 **PDF documents** can be created, joined or split up.
 Pages can be inserted, deleted, re-arranged or modified in many ways (including annotations and form fields).

 * Images and fonts can be extracted or inserted.
+    > You may want to have a look at [this](https://github.com/pymupdf/PyMuPDF-Utilities/blob/master/examples/image-maintenance.py) cool new GUI example script, which lets you insert, delete, replace or re-position images under your visual control.
 * Embedded files are fully supported.
 * PDFs can be reformatted to support double-sided printing, posterizing, applying logos or watermarks
 * Password protection is fully supported: decryption, encryption, encryption method selection, permmission level and user / owner password setting.